jalex3421/U-NET-From-Scratch/README.md

 # U-NET-From-Scratch

 This repository provides a clean, modular, and fully documented implementation of the U-Net convolutional neural network architecture, built from scratch using PyTorch.
-This project serves as an educational resource to demonstrate the core principles of U-Net, a foundational model for biomedical image segmentation
+This project serves as an educational resource to demonstrate the core principles of U-Net, a foundational model for biomedical image segmentation.

 ## What is U-Net?
 The U-Net architecture is a powerful convolutional neural network designed for fast and precise semantic segmentation of images.
 Its key innovation is the symmetrical, U-shaped structure, which combines two paths: